 In a recent article, we talked about 3 Alternatives to Travel Rewards.
-We spoke on the importance of maintaining a level of engagement and experience with your audience, offering up some brief descriptions to what those alternatives might look like.
+We spoke on the importance of maintaining a level of engagement and experience with your audience, offering up some brief descriptions of what those alternatives to a travel reward might look like.

 But how do they play out when you get down to brass tacks?
 We’ve written a bit about virtual gamification like Spin to Win.
 And we’ve also addressed some non-traditional engagement strategies that could help alongside a branded rain-check box.
-The points-based shopping experience, however, I thought would be worth blowing out a bit more.
+The points-based shopping experience, however, is something that’s also worth a deeper dive.

-As I mentioned in our article, the points-based shopping experience consists of an online portal used to reward your audiences in a way that doesn’t compromise health and accessibility.
-This portal can be set up with an incentive vendor or with a catalogue vendor that has these capabilities.
+As I mentioned in our past article on travel reward alternatives, the points-based shopping experience consists of an online portal used to reward your audiences in a way that doesn’t compromise health and accessibility.
+This portal can be set up with an incentive vendor or with a catalogue vendor that has some substantial capabilities.
 Depending on your audience and its size, you’ll want to include a fair amount of merchandise for them to redeem for.

-Points-based shopping experiences are just one of several ways you can adapt your reward offering while looking for an alternative to travel rewards.
-Take a look at our recent articles for more ideas.
+Points-based shopping experiences are just one of several ways you can adapt your reward offering while looking for an alternative to a travel reward.
+Take a look at some of our other articles for more ideas: